Nigerian Youth Movement

-The Nigerian Youth Movement (NYM) was Nigeria's first genuine nationalist organization, founded in Lagos at Stanley Orogun, with Professor Eyo Ita as the founding father and many others, including Samuel Akisanya.
+The Nigerian Youth Movement (NYM) was Nigeria's first genuine nationalist organization, founded in Lagos in 1934 at Stanley Orogun, with Professor Eyo Ita as the founding father and many others, including Samuel L. Akintola, Chief Shonibare, and Chief Bode.

-Ernest Ikoli, the first editor of the Daily Times of Nigeria, which was launched in the month of June 1926, was another founding member.
+Ernest Ikoli, the first editor of the Daily Times of Nigeria, launched in the month of June 1926, was another founding member.

-Immediate concerns included the supposedly inferior status of Yaba College, appointments of Africans to senior positions in the civil service and discriminations against the African truck drivers.
+The group's immediate concerns included the supposedly inferior status of Yaba College, appointments of Africans to senior positions in the civil service and discriminations against the African truck drivers.

-However, the Lagos-based organization at first, has generally moderate views and pledged to support and co-operate with the governor.
+However, organization at first, had generally moderate views and pledged to support and co-operate with the governor.

 The president was Dr Kofo Abayomi.
 Ernest Ikoli was vice president and H.O.
 Davies was the secretary.

 It was the first multi-ethnic organization in Nigeria and its programme was to foster political advancement of the country and enhance the socio-economic status of the Nigerian citizens.

 Adeyemo Alakija later became President of the NYM.